GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 # Cloud Deploy: Private Preview
 ## Overview
-This tutorial guides you through setting up and using the Google Cloud Deploy service.
+This tutorial guides you through setting up and using the Google [Cloud Deploy](https://console.cloud.google.com/deploy) service.

-You will create a GCP Project (or use an existing one if you want), to create a complete **test > staging > production** delivery pipeline using Cloud Deploy.
+You'll create a GCP Project (or use an existing one if you want), to create a complete **test > staging > production** delivery pipeline using Cloud Deploy.

 ### About Cloud Shell
 This tutorial uses [Google Cloud Shell](https://cloud.google.com/shell) to configure and interact with Cloud Deploy.
 Cloud Shell is an online development and operations environment, accessible anywhere with your browser.